Psychotherapy is about understanding and improving those aspects of your personality that are problematic

 If you continually find yourself troubled by emotional or behavioural struggles then it is time to see a psychotherapist.
 These struggles often include (but are not limited to) depression, anxiety or relationship issues.
-Psychodynamic psychotherapy helps people increase their understanding of themselves and improves their ability to cope with difficulties and problems in their lives.
+Psychodynamic psychotherapy helps people increase their understanding of themselves giving them more skills and ability to cope with future difficulties and problems.

 People coming for psychotherapy often say things such as:

 - I’m much more anxious than anybody else – it’s not normal.

 - I just get so angry.
 It comes out of nowhere!

 - I feel powerless to change my situation.

 - All my friends tell me I over analyse everything.

 - I just don’t know what to do.

 - I always seem to end up in bad relationships even though I know they aren’t good for me.